bp/resqpy/docs/tutorial/units_of_measure.rst

 where `y` represents a value in the base unit.

-Use :func:`~resqpy.olio.weights_and_measures.convert` to convert values between any compatible units of measure:
+Use :func:`~resqpy.weights_and_measures.convert` to convert values between any compatible units of measure:

 .. code-block:: python